 For the past week, I’ve tracked on both Myfitnesspal and counted points with the WW app

-After switching over to WW Freestyle from just counting calories, I was really curious how they compared – how many calories was I really eating on Weight Watchers?
+After switching over to WW Freestyle (now their Blue Plan) from just counting calories, I was really curious how they compared – how many calories was I really eating on Weight Watchers?
 With all the zero point foods, would it be too high for weight loss?

 What I learned REALLY surprised me.